Blood Rights

-Blood Rights is a British television thriller drama serial written by Mike Phillips that first broadcast on BBC2 between 24 October and 7 November 1990.
-The series comprising three episodes was based on the critically and highly acclaimed 1989 novel of the same name by author Mike Phillips.
+Blood Rights is a British television thriller drama miniseries written by Mike Phillips that first broadcast on BBC2 between 24 October and 7 November 1990, and ran for three weeks on Wednesday nights.
+The series comprising three episodes was based on the 1989 novel of the same name by Phillips.
 All three episodes were directed by Lesley Manning, with Caroline Oulton acting as executive producer.

-The series starred Brian Bovell as Sam Dean, a black British journalist, who is hired by a prominent white Conservative Member of Parliament to find his missing, drug-addicted daughter.
+The series starred Brian Bovell as Sam Dean, a British journalist, who is hired by a prominent Conservative Member of Parliament to find his missing, drug-addicted daughter.
 Dean's investigation uncovers a darker world of drugs, blackmail and prostitution.
-The series has never been re-broadcast or released on DVD.

 Plot

-A journalist investigates the disappearance of the drug addicted daughter of a prominent Tory MP.
+A journalist investigates the disappearance of the drug addicted daughter of a prominent Tory MP, a case that plunges him into the complex and gritty underbelly of 1980s London's multicultural and political scenes.